-After the BACF awarded its COVID-19 response grants this spring, the local board learned it will have $65,000 available for grants in the coming fiscal year, and plans are to open another grant round this fall.
-Find the grant application on the Benson Area Community Foundation website.
+After the BACF awarded its COVID-19 response grants this spring, the local board learned it will have $65,000 available for grants in the coming fiscal year.
+Their grant application is open through Sept.
+30. Find the grant application on the Benson Area Community Foundation website.

 This story appears in our 2020 Annual Impact Report.
 Read more from the report.